Bob Holness: Career

-After moving back to South Africa in the 1950s, Holness joined a repertory theatre in Durban, South Africa.
+After moving back to South Africa in the 1950s, Holness took a printing job but gave it up after only two months to join a British repertory company in Durban.

 Radio career

-In 1955, Holness received his first job as a radio presenter and, a year later, became the second actor to portray James Bond (after Barry Nelson in the 1954 TV special Casino Royale) in a radio production of Moonraker for the SABC's Springbok Radio.
+In 1955 Holness took his first job as a radio presenter and a year later became the second actor to portray James Bond (after Barry Nelson in the 1954 television special Casino Royale) in a radio production of Moonraker for the SABC's Springbok Radio.

 Holness joined the BBC as a presenter on Late Night Extra, initially on the BBC Light Programme and later on Radio 1 and Radio 2, presenting alongside Terry Wogan, Michael Parkinson and Keith Fordyce.
 From 1971, the show was broadcast solely on Radio 2.
 He moved to independent radio and co-presented the award-winning breakfast-time AM Programme alongside Douglas Cameron on London's LBC radio station between 1975 and 1985.
 Holness originally joined the station as an airborne traffic reporter, later progressing to reading networked news bulletins for IRN.
 He won the Variety Club Award for 'Joint Independent Radio Personality of the Year' in both 1979 and 1984.

 From 1985 to 1997, Holness returned to Radio 2, presenting many shows including Bob Holness Requests the Pleasure and Bob Holness and Friends, as well as covering various weekday shows for holidaying presenters.
 From the late 1960s until 1998, he presented the request programme Anything Goes on the BBC World Service.

 Television career

 In 1962, Holness became the host of UK game show Take a Letter, and relief host of Thames Television's magazine programme Today in 1968.
-From 1983 until 1994 he presented the British version of Blockbusters, for which he is best known.
-Holness starred in a celebrity special of Catchphrase in 1988, and later appeared again with his daughter, Carol, in a Christmas version of Family Catchphrase.
+From 1983 until 1995 he presented the British version of Blockbusters, for which he is probably best known.
+Holness starred in a celebrity special of Catchphrase in 1988, and later appeared again with his daughter, Carol, in a Christmas version of Family Catchphrase, he was also on the 1988 Christmas edition of Bullseye partnered with Eric Bristow.
 In 1990 he was the subject of This Is Your Life.

 Holness hosted Yorkshire Television's big-budget game show flop Raise the Roof, in 1995, before becoming the chairman of a revived Call My Bluff for the BBC.
 Holness appeared on one episode of Ant and Dec's Saturday Night Takeaway in 2004, when he presented the last round of Ant and Dec's Blockbusters, with Ant as a contestant.

 Aside from presenting, Holness had an occasional acting career in television shows including Thriller, Rex the Runt and The Impressionable Jon Culshaw.